High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0%

-There is debate over whether the correct spelling of this strain is Do Si Do or Dosido (or the abbreviated Dosi), but consumers agree: Do Si Do smells amazing and smokes even better.
+There is debate over whether the correct spelling of this strain is Do-Si-Do or Dosido (or the abbreviated Dosi), but consumers agree: the Do-Si-Do cultivar smells amazing and smokes even better.
 The aroma of this strain is linalool-heavy, earthy, and floral with a hint of spice at the end.
-Its effects are relaxing and a high linalool content helps you shake off the day and sink into a state of blissful relaxation.
+Its effects may feel relaxing, and its high linalool content may help you shake off the day and sink into a state of blissful relaxation.

 Average linalool content: 0.20%